SAP/ui5-typescript/README.md

 ### What is the future roadmap for TypeScript in UI5?
 The current focus is working on an overall improvement of the TypeScript usage experience, so we are reacting on feedback and issue reports.

+### What if I have further questions?

+For more specific questions, please see [the FAQ](faq.md).
+If it does not contain an answer, please try asking the [community](https://openui5.org/community/) or in cases that are interesting for a wider audience and go beyond a specific issue with your code open an issue in the [GitHub issue tracker](https://github.com/SAP/ui5-typescript/issues).

 ## Other Deliverables